Defining Design Requirements Using the Constraint Manager in Altium Designer

 When the option is disabled (unchecked), the directives can be modified.
 After directives have been imported (with the option enabled), the rule is highlighted in blue in the Constraint Manager.

-Importing and Exporting Constraints between Designs
+Importing and Exporting Constraints and Constraint Sets

-Importing Constraints
+Importing Constraints and Constraint Sets

 • If a net selected for import does not exist in the target design, an entry for it will be added to the Constraint Manager.
 Since there is no such net in the design, the entry will be marked with the icon.
 Constraint values can be copied from this entry and pasted into an existing object.
 The issue can be resolved by adding a net with the same net to the design and then refreshing the data in the Constraint Manager.
 Alternatively, an unmatched object can be removed from the Constraint Manager by right-clicking its entry and selecting Delete unmatched objectshow image.